-- Grab the tick with the tweezers as closely as possible to the skin.
+- Grab the tick with the tweezers as close as possible to the skin.

 - Pull upward firmly but do not twist.
-Twisting may cause pieces of the ticks mouth be be left on the skin.
+Twisting may cause pieces of the tick’s mouth to be left on the skin.
 If anything gets left behind, pull out with the tweezers.